ShahierNashaat/awesome-books/README.md

 # Project Name

-> One paragraph statement about the project.
+> In this project we created a project that allows users to store books with the name of the book and the name of the author.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

-- Major languages
-- Frameworks
+- HTML&CSS.
-- Technologies used
+- JavaScript.
+- Browser Developer Tools.

 ## Live Demo